 Estonia has been dubbed ‘the most advanced digital society in the world,’ by Wired.
 The country boasts an efficient, secure and transparent ecosystem where 99% of governmental services are online.
-A key priority for Estonia’s engagement with African countries is to share their expertise in e-governance and e-services which has been developed over 30 years.
+A key priority for Estonia’s engagement with African countries is to share their expertise in e-governance and e-services which have been developed over 30 years.

 Coolest digital society

 “At the Judiciary, we have embraced technology and we have a few services that can be accessed online.
 The Supreme Court, the Court of Appeal and the Commercial Court Milimani are now conducting their proceedings online.
-Other courts are also holding online video hearings and e-filing is now being embraced despite some challenges.
-We look forward to leveraging on the experiences of Estonia,” she said.
-Hon.
-Justice Isaac Lenaola, Supreme Court of Kenya, also emphasized that the impact of technology on the work done in the country is critical and that the country should harness its expertise in this area which will necessitate a culture change in Kenya.
+Other courts are also doing online video hearings and e-filing is now being embraced despite some challenges.
+We look forward to leveraging on the experiences of Estonia,” said Hon.
+Chief Justice Koome.

-The cooperation between Estonia and Kenya is set to usher in a new era of digital governance in the 21st century with higher quality, cost-effective government services and citizen centric systems that will serve society at all levels and bridge the digital divide across Kenya.
+The cooperation between Estonia and Kenya is set to usher in a new era of digital governance in the 21st century with higher quality, cost-effective government services and citizen-centric systems that will serve society at all levels and bridge the digital divide across Kenya.